gpdowney/lightweightLSAT/pages/reason/conditionals.md

 {% include details.html %}

 {% capture summary %}
-Suppose we know that Kay is healthy, do we know that they eat kale?
+Suppose we know that Kay is `healthy`, do we know that they `eat kale`?
 {% endcapture %}
 {% capture details %}
 No!